Vergepoland/throwback-ai-support/data/antivirus.md

 ### I made an exception but it still doesn't work?

-This could be caused by a previous antivirus scan, make sure you add a folder exception for everythingthat has to do with old siege (including downloader/tools) and replace everthing (don't delete just replace aka redownload (tools/downloader)
+This could be caused by a previous antivirus scan, make sure you add a folder exception for everything that has to do with old siege (including downloader/tools) and replace everything (don't delete just replace aka redownload (tools/downloader)